As an Amazon Associate, I earn from qualifying purchases

-Cleaning the bottom of your oven can be a pain, but with Dish Soap, it doesn’t have to be!
-Just mix up some Dish Soap with warm water.
-Apply the paste to the burnt sugar part of the oven and let it sit for 30 minutes.
+Cleaning the bottom of your oven can be a pain, but with dish soap, it doesn’t have to be!
+Just mix up some dish soap with warm water.
+Apply the paste to the burnt sugar part of the oven using a damp cloth and let it sit for 30 minutes.
 Scrub the oven with a sponge and rinse with warm water.

-You can use a putty knife to remove any burnt-on food from the oven walls.
-The grease and grime will come right off, leaving your oven looking sparkling clean!
+You can use a putty knife to remove burned food from the oven walls.
+The grease and grime will come right off, leaving your oven sparkling clean!

 Finally, dry the bottom of the oven with a clean towel.

-2. Steps to clean a burnt oven bottom with Baking Soda
+2. Steps to Clean a Burnt Sugar from an Oven Bottom with Baking Soda

 Baking soda is a very effective cleaning agent.
-It can be used to clean many different types of surfaces, including countertops, stovetops, and ovens.
+It can clean many surfaces, including counter-tops, stovetops, and ovens.

 However, baking soda is a natural abrasive that can be used to scrub away burnt sugar from your oven bottom.
 It is also effective at removing stains and odors.

-2. Brush away any loose debris.
-Use a brush to take out any loose debris from the bottom of your oven.
+- Brush away any loose debris.
+Use a brush to remove loose debris from the bottom of your oven.
 Brush the sides and top too.

-4. Smear the baking soda paste in your oven where the burnt sugar sticks hard.
+- Spread the baking soda paste in the oven where the burnt sugar has hardened.
 Spread the paste with a sponge or brush.
 Make sure to cover the entire oven.

 You can clean an oven’s burnt sugar with baking soda and vinegar by mixing one part baking soda with one part vinegar and scrubbing the burnt sugar with the mixture.

-Pour ¼ cup baking soda and ¼ cup vinegar into a bowl.
-Mix the two ingredients together until they form a paste.
+Pour ¼ cups baking soda and ¼ cup vinegar into a bowl.
+Mix the two ingredients until they form a paste.
 Apply the paste to the inside of your oven.
 Let it sit for at least 30 minutes.
 After 30 minutes, use a sponge to wipe away the paste.
-You will get a sugar burnt-free, clean oven!
+You will get a sugar-burn-free, clean oven!

-2) Place a 1/2 cup of white vinegar in a bowl on the bottom rack of the oven.
+- Place a 1/2 cup of white Vinegar in a bowl on the bottom rack of the oven.

-3) Close the oven door and let the vinegar steam for 15 minutes.
+- Close the door and let the vinegar steam for 15 minutes.

-5) Once cool, use a sponge or cloth to wipe away any remaining grease.
+- Once cool, use a sponge or cloth to remove any remaining grease.

 Lemon juice is a natural cleaning agent that can be used to clean ovens.
-The acidity of lemon juice helps to break down the grease and grime of the oven.
+The acidity of lemon juice helps break down the grease and grime in the oven.
 Also, make it easier to wipe away.